-The atmosphere is great – for one you have an amazing view and secondly you can sit in an elevated area on the floor (take off your shoes if you do so;).
+The atmosphere is great – for the one you have an amazing view and secondly, you can sit in an elevated area on the floor (take off your shoes if you do so;).

 This Asian sushi spot on Siquijor is the perfect place to grab an ice-cold beer or to enjoy a cocktail made by bartenders who really know what they’re doing.